Understanding SmartPush Metrics (for SHOPLINE Merchants)

 4. Generate the audience segment and rename it to reflect the use case, making it easier to select during campaign setup.

-If you set the filter "Next Subscription Cycle" between June 1–7, 2025, but also specify the Start Date as after June 8, 2025, no users will meet both conditions, and the segment will return empty results.
+Note: You can add multiple attributes under the same event to refine your filters.
+However, make sure your conditions are not logically contradictory.
+For example, if you set "Next Subscription Cycle" between June 1–7, 2025, but also set the Start Date as after June 8, 2025, no users will meet both conditions and the segment will return empty results.

 Steps to create an automation task:

-3. Drag in an email block, edit the email content, and then activate the automation task.
+3. Drag in an email block, edit the email content, and activate the automation task.

 Use Case 2: Re-Engage Customers Who Added Items to Wishlist but Didn't Buy

-Scenario: When customers add a product to their Wishlist but don’t purchase it within 15 days.
+Scenario: A customer adds a product to their Wishlist but does not purchase it within 15 days.

-1. Create a segment with Wishlist: Product added to wishlist event.
+1. Create a segment using the event Wishlist: Product Added to Wishlist.

 4. Trigger an automation flow that sends a reminder email with the specific product included via a product block.